DanChaltiel/crosstable/pkgdown/index.md

 Getting help
 ------------

-You can use the vignettes:
+You can use the vignettes (click on the links):

 -   `vignette("crosstable")` for global use and parameterization
 -   `vignette("crosstable-selection")` for variable selection